oxwhirl/pymarl/README.md

 > python -m pysc2.bin.play --norender --rgb_minimap_size 0 --replay NAME.SC2Replay

 (The window size is quite small at the moment, but will be fixed once deepmind accepts my pull request).

-## Potential Issues

-* StarCraft1 env is untested and might not behave as expected

 ## Documentation/Support